 In order to find all the authors WordPress must issue a database query containing a filter like this one, that starts and ends with the SQL wildcard character

 Filters like that are notoriously slow: they cannot exploit any database keys, and so MySQL or MariaDB must examine that

 This plugin adds rows to

-wp_usermetadescribing each user in a way that’s easier to search.
+wp_usermetadescribing each user’s role (or roles) in a way that’s easier to search.
 To find authors, the plugin uses this much faster filter instead.

 meta_key = 'wp_index_wp_users_for_speed_role_author'